david-a-wheeler/spdx-tutorial/README.md

 ## SPDX license expressions in source code files

 You can also refer to SPDX license expressions from within source code.
-While embedding a copyright or license statement in every file isn't necessary in copyright law, there are advantages to including them.
+Embedding a copyright or license statement in every file isn't required by copyright law, but there are advantages to including them.
 For example, they make it easier for people to determine what they're allowed to do, and who to contact if they need more... even if the file was quietly copied untracked to a different project.
 The traditional way is annoying; it involves embedding large quantities of legalese in your source code headers.
 SPDX can help, because it can replace many lines of legal mumbo-jumbo, in every file, with a simple clear line of text.